Judge allows key witness’s prior testimony in Bryan Pata murder trial

 “We ask the motion be denied,” said defense attorney Sara Alvarez.
 “The jury deserves to see and hear from this witness directly.”

-Connor, a former University of Miami professor, had been a crucial witness in the case against Rashaun Jones, a former Hurricanes teammate accused of fatally shooting Pata outside his Kendall apartment complex in 2006.
+Conner, a former University of Miami professor, had been a crucial witness in the case against Rashaun Jones, a former Hurricanes teammate accused of fatally shooting Pata outside his Kendall apartment complex in 2006.

-In court Monday, Miami-Dade and Louisville police officers testified about their recent encounters with Connor at his Kentucky apartment — including an incident recorded on a body-worn camera on Sept.
+In court Monday, Miami-Dade and Louisville police officers testified about their recent encounters with Conner at his Kentucky apartment — including an incident recorded on a body-worn camera on Sept.
 25 — that raised questions about his mental and physical state.

-Pooler ultimately sided with the state, ruling that the prior testimony is admissible at trial.
+Miranda ultimately sided with the state, ruling that the prior testimony is admissible at trial.

 Jones, now 40, has been in custody for four years, accused of killing Pata, who was 22 at the time of his death.